 6:45 – 7:30 PM Networking/Snacks/Drinks

-NLP traditionally mapped words to discrete elements without underlying structure.
+Natural Language Processing (NLP) traditionally mapped words to discrete elements without underlying structure.
 Recent research replaces these models with vector-based representations, efficiently learned using neural networks.
 The resulting embedding not only improve performance on a variety of tasks, but also show surprising algebraic structure.

 Many companies have “big data”, but not every company has the resources (or need) for a big data team.
 In this talk we will discuss lessons we’ve learned from working as part of a small team within a fast-moving mobile start-up and techniques for getting the most out of your data on a budget.
 [RSVP]

 In the worlds of research, science, and academia, much attention is given to precision, objectivity, and de-biasing data.
 The ability to “lie with data” is a legitimate concern.
 In business analytics, and the burgeoning area of consumer-facing data visualization, though, complete objectivity is not the singular goal.

 This talk focuses on situations in business and personal decision making processes where data is filled with subjectivity, creativity and intuition.[RSVP]